runtime/langchain-rag-openai/README.md

-# Aruino Sensor RAG w/OpenAI Embedding & Mistral (on Ollama) for Query Match
+# Arduino Sensor RAG w/OpenAI Embedding & Mistral (on Ollama) for Query Match

 This is an MVP of a LLM Document Search RAG.